Schema-Based Validation with Zod

 4. Dynamic Schemas & Conditional Validation Flows

 Complex, multi-step forms require schemas that adapt to runtime state.
-Exploring advanced composition techniques for Using Zod for complex form schemas enables branching UI logic without sacrificing type safety or performance.
+Using Zod for complex form schemas explores branching UI logic without sacrificing type safety or performance.

 Discriminated Unions & Recursive Structures